Casino Royale (2006)

 James Bond: Enough to travel the world with you until one of us has to take an honest job... which I think is going to have to be you, because I have no idea what an honest job is.

-Felix Leiter: I should have introduced myself, seeing as we're related.
+Felix Leiter: [standing on the stairway in the casino] I should have introduced myself, seeing as we're related.
 Felix Leiter, a brother from Langley.

 [sees that Bond has a knife]